-Look out for delicious UK asparagus, basil, broccoli, carrots, chervil, chives, coriander, dill, jersey royal potatoes, new potatoes, lettuce (and other salad leaves), mint, nasturtium, parsley, oregano, peas, radishes, rhubarb, rocket, rosemary, sage, samphire, sorrel, spinach, spring onions, tarragon, and zippy fresh watercress.
+Look out for delicious UK asparagus (my fave!), basil, broccoli, carrots, chervil, chives, coriander, dill, jersey royal potatoes, new potatoes, lettuce (and other salad leaves), mint, nasturtium, parsley, oregano, peas, radishes, rhubarb, rocket, rosemary, sage, samphire, sorrel, spinach, spring onions, tarragon, and zippy fresh watercress.
 (Source: hubbub.org.uk).

 Don’t forget to check your labels / ask at the market to ensure they’re UK grown.

 On the fish front, plaice and mackerel arrive in many parts of the UK in late spring, and crabs beginning to peel can bring other species closer inshore as they search for this food source.
 (Source: britishseafishing.co.uk).

 If foraging is your thing, wild nettles are perfect now, and you might still have time to pick the last of the wild garlic.
 I’ve written about where to find the best Wild Garlic foraging patches in Cardiff, and for some ideas on how to cook with it, visit: Three Ways with Wild Garlic.

 Want to source your veg as locally and / or sustainably as possible?
 Check out my little guide to Cardiff’s numerous Veg Box Schemes.
 I tend to choose organic veg because I believe it’s better for the planet and better for nature; I’ve written a blog post about why Organic food should be top of the menu in a post-covid world.

 Make the most of what’s in season in May with some of these simple recipes…